SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 Click the scanner you're using below to expand the example configuration:

 **Note:** This assumes a typical Gitflow workflow.
-See [Use glob patterns on the Pipelines yaml file](https://support.atlassian.com/bitbucket-cloud/docs/use-glob-patterns-on-the-pipelines-yaml-file/) provided by Atlassian for more information on customizing what branches or pull requests trigger an analysis.
+See [Use glob patterns on the Pipelines YAML file](https://support.atlassian.com/bitbucket-cloud/docs/use-glob-patterns-on-the-pipelines-yaml-file/) provided by Atlassian for more information on customizing what branches or pull requests trigger an analysis.

 [[collapse]]
 | ## SonarScanner for Gradle